 Top 20 Japanese Festivals not to miss out on in Japan in 2022Nagasaki Lantern Festival

-Here at Nagasaki Lantern Festival, you can find large lantern objects that shine brightly, such as the dragons, large snakes, kirin, characters of Nishiyuki and Sangokushi.
+At the Nagasaki Lantern Festival, you can find large lantern objects that shine brightly, such as dragons, large snakes, kirin, and characters of Nishiyuki and Sangokushi.
 They are displayed in different parts of the city.

 During this period, there are plenty of events where you can fully enjoy the charm of Chinese culture, such as traditional Chinese lion dance, dragon dance, erhu performance, and Chinese acrobatics.